-2019 has come and gone and now that January is upon us, there’s a pretty good chance you’re thinking about ways to be healthier and do better in the new year.
-While there are so many ways to do both of these things, one of the most popular is to embark on a detoxing journey to reset after the holidays.
+Looking for new ways to be healthier and do better for your body?
+While there are many avenues you can take to do both, one of the most popular is to embark on a detoxing journey to reset.
 Where some people opt to skip the booze for a month, others make a commitment to their fruits and veggies intake.
-And, if you’re part of the latter, one such way to find success in your resolution is to kick off the New Year with a juice cleanse.
+And, if you’re part of the latter, one such way to easily incorporate the two is to try a juice cleanse.

 Sound like your cup of tea (er, juice)?
-Keep scrolling to find out if a cleanse is right for you, as well as which juice regimens are most sip-worthy in 2020.
+Keep scrolling to find out if a cleanse is right for you, as well as which juice cleanse delivery services are most sip-worthy.

 Depending on who you ask, juice cleanses are either super beneficial or have zero positive effects.